 What About Antioxidants?

 Vitamins, like vitamin E (tocopherols), vitamin C (ascorbic acid) and beta-carotene – a precursor of vitamin A, are also antioxidants.
 Unlike us humans, dogs and cats can synthesize their own vitamin C in their livers.
-Fat and organ meat are their natural source of vitamin E and eating liver supplies them with pre-formed vitamin A. Traditionally, vitamin E and vitamin C have been added to pet foods as a preservative to control fat content rancidity, extend shelf life and limit ingredient spoilage.
+Fat and organ meat are their natural source of vitamin E and eating liver supplies them with pre-formed vitamin A. Traditionally, vitamin E and vitamin C have been added to pet foods as a preservative to control the product’s fat content rancidity, extend shelf life and limit fragile ingredient spoilage.

 So like the value of omega-3 fatty acids and salt restriction in slowing the progress of CKD in your pet, the actual value of added antioxidants is slippery fish – hard to get a grip on.
 Everyone, including me, are rooting for antioxidants and omega-3s to give your pet some benefit.
 When a research study comes up with negative or no positive results one can always rightly argue that the dose was wrong, the mixture was wrong, too much or not enough was given, it was the wrong stage of the disease or the wrong pets were selected for the trial, etc. So with so few proven ways for veterinarians to slow the progress of kidney failure in your cat or dog and so little down side to adding them, there is certainly no harm in seeing to it that vitamin E/tocopherols are an increased component of your pet’s diet – in moderate amounts.
 I would supply moderately more vitamin E if it was my pet.
 Just remember that too much vitamin E is toxic. (read here)

-Dogs and cats are preprogrammed to have an affinity for the taste of meat. (ref) Picky eating and poor appetite is accentuated during times of stress and disease – and kidney disease is no exception.
-Sometimes, a little love and coaxing is all that is required.
-Sometimes warming the food helps.
-In others, an aromatic tasty gravy topping does the trick.
+Dogs and cats are pre-programmed to have an affinity for the taste of meat.
+Picky eating and poor appetite is accentuated during times of stress and disease and kidney disease is no exception.
+Sometimes, a little love from you and coaxing is all that is required.
+Sometimes warming your pet’s food helps.
+In other cases an aromatic tasty gravy topping does the trick.
 There are many approaches that don’t require medication.
 But there will come a time where those techniques will no longer work.
 In those situations, many vets find mirtazapine (Remeron®/Mirataz®) an effective way to keep the pets eating.
 Mirtazapine is sold as an antidepressant; but it has appetite-stimulating effects as well. (read here)

-In the later stages of human kidney disease, when some physicians believe that truly low protein diets are advisable, some physicians and nutritionists attempt to get around the dangers of low protein by supplementing the patient’s diet with amino acids that have been enzymatically oxidized into keto (C=O) amino acids. (ref) In many European and Asian locations, where kidney dialysis and kidney transplants are less available, low protein diets, supplemented with ketoacids, are considered an accepted way to maintain CKD patients and perhaps slow the progress of their kidney failure.
+In the end stage of human kidney disease, when some physicians believe that truly low protein diets might be advisable, some physicians and nutritionists attempt to get around the dangers of low protein consumption by supplementing their patient’s diet with amino acids that have been enzymatically oxidized into keto (C=O) amino acids.
+In many European and Asian locations, where kidney dialysis and kidney transplants are less available, low protein diets, supplemented with ketoacids, are considered an accepted way to maintain CKD patients and perhaps slow the progress of their kidney failure.
 The ketoacids products generally used there are Ketosteril® or AlfaKappa®.
 To the best of my knowledge, neither are sold in North America.
 I know of no one who has attempted to give them to cats or dogs in an attempt to keep blood uremic toxin levels while on low protein diets.
 Let me know if you do.

 If I Decide To Put My Cat or Dog On A Prepared Kidney Diet Do You Have A Favorite Brand?

 I believe that the major brands, Hills, Purina and Royal Canin, follow similar enough formulas in their renal diets to produce similar results.
 In choosing one over the other, go with the brand your pet seems to favor.
-There are other smaller companies.
-They hopefully manufacture diets similar to the larger companies themselves or have contract packers make it for them. (ref1, ref2) I cannot speak for their quality.
+There are other smaller companies marketing similar products.
+Most have contract packers make the food for them. ( see here & here) I cannot speak for their quality.
 I cannot tell you if their ingredients are standardized or analyzed from batch to batch or where they are obtained.
 I cannot tell you if they used the services of certified veterinary nutritionist.
-I can not tell you if they test-feed there products to cats and dogs.
+I cannot tell you if they test-feed there products to cats and dogs.
 Ask your veterinarian if he/she would provide small samples of the different brands they sell for your pet to check out.

-a dog. (ref)
+a dog. see here

 Can I Prepare A More “Kidney-Friendly” Diet At Home?

 Some protein-to-phosphorus differences between food sources may not be readily apparent.
-For instance, egg yolks have 16 times as much phosphorus per gram of protein as do egg whites. (ref)
+For instance, egg yolks have 16 times as much phosphorus per gram of protein as do egg whites.